gakpenting/durdevacmap/README.md

 ![Task 1](readme-src/7.png)

-there will be a sidebar on the right side of your screen add some information on it and click "add" button on the bottom right side of your screen you and click "yes"
+there will be a sidebar on the right side of your screen add some information on it and click "add" button on the bottom right side of your screen, and click "yes"

 ![Task 1](readme-src/8.png)